aws-samples/aws-modern-application-workshop/module-1/README.md

 Once that has completed, let's proceed with defining our AWS CodeCommit repositories.
 The AWS CDK consists of a comprehensive array of high level abstractions that both simplify the implementation of your CloudFormation templates as well as providing you with granular control over the resources you generate.

-The AWS CodeCommit repositories are defined by using the `Repository` construct as follows:
+The AWS CodeCommit repositories are defined by using the `Repository` construct such as the following :

 ```typescript
 new codecommit.Repository(this, 'Repository' ,{